Node-DC/Node-DC-EIS/Node-DC-EIS-cluster/README.md

 limitations under the License.

-This cluster directory contains code which can also run as monolithic when set CPU count = 1.
-By default CPU count is set to number of CPU available which is total number of logical CPU threads.
+This cluster directory contains code which can also run as monolithic when set CPU count = 0.
+By default CPU count is set to 0.
+If it is set to -1 it uses the total number of CPU's available which is total number of logical CPU threads.